open-cluster-management-io/enhancements/enhancements/sig-policy/89-operator-policy-kind/README.md

 As required for all policies, there is a `status.compliant` field for the overall status.
-There is also a `status.relatedObjects` field with the same format as the one in ConfigurationPolicy, for the OLM objects related to this operator installation.
+There is also a `status.relatedObjects` field with the same format as the one in ConfigurationPolicy, for the OLM objects (CatalogSource, Subscription, CSV) related to this operator installation.

 New (compared to other policies) here is a `status.conditions` field compatible with `oc wait --for=...`.
-At the very least, this will include a condition of type "Compliant", but additional fields for internal state may be exposed, for example when waiting for a ClusterServiceVersion after approving an InstallPlan.
+This will include an "overall" condition of type "Compliant", but additional conditions should also be exposed, referencing the state of other resources that determine the compliance of the policy.
+For example, health conditions for the CSV, CatalogSource, and pods defined in the bundle.

 ### User Stories